 Rebuilding the road network

 The rebuilding work we're doing is quite varied.
 In general it's rebuilding on what we call a “like for like” basis, so we replace damaged roads with the same type of road, although where practicable we improve the road's ability to withstand future earthquakes.
+We are only repairing earthquake damage, so most roads throughout the city will be partially repaired or patched rather than fully reconstructed.
+Full reconstruction will only apply where necessary.

 Whenever we work on or near roadways we have a number of techniques to manage the traffic, so that we minimise disruption and keep it as safe as possible.